My Experience With Cortisol (Hydrocortisone)

 I mostly used cortisone acetate (the inactive form of cortisol) instead of hydrocortisone (the active form), which allowed for the area-under-curve tissue cortisol levels to be lower (higher cortisone to cortisol ratio), possibly making cortisol replacement a little safer.
 Furthermore, because cortisone needs to be hepatically activated to cortisol first, cortisone acetate has a slight extended-release effect.

 Over the last couple of years, I would turn to low doses of hydrocortisone or cortisone acetate occasionally whenever I wanted or needed to be at my best.
-Usually in low sublingual doses (2.5mg), which are quick-acting (within 30minutes).
+Usually in low sublingual doses (2.5mg), which are quick-acting (within 30 minutes).
 In my experience, cortisol feels very natural and has no counterregulation or comedown.
 However, whenever I took it at night, my sleep took a hit, and I woke up earlier than usual.

 Cortisol is unique in that it does not “distort” the balance of neurotransmitters, quite similar to the after-effects of ketamine.
 It just made me more “me”.
 Therefore, I sometimes used a low dose of cortisol before a first date, though eventually, I stopped doing that because it removed my filter of whether a girl excited me or not.